Why should a community get involved?

 - developing healthy food policies for schools, recreation centres, seniors' centres, organized sport settings, health care facilities, post-secondary and other educational facilities,

-- promoting public education and bylaws prohibiting tobacco smoking in and around public places and spaces, and
+- promoting public education and bylaws prohibiting tobacco smoking and vapour product use in and around public places and spaces, and

 Each community is different.
-What's needed and what works may be different in the North compared with the Kootnenays.
-That is why there will be consultations with local governments on the development of the program.
-Individual communities will then work with their community partners to develop local solutions.
+What's needed and what works may be different in the North compared with the Kootenays.
+Individual communities work with their community partners to develop local solutions.